 The body of Nick Schimweg, 38, of Cumming, changed into recovered via Georgia DNR sport wardens just after 6:30 p.M., in line with Mark McKinnon, a public affairs officer for the Georgia DNR.

 Schimweg’s body changed into placed about 50 feet from the crash website, McKinnon said, inside the Bald Ridge Creek region of Little Ridge Park.
-McKinnon said that rescuers determined the frame in fifty-four-toes-deep water, wherein the bottom is covered in statues and fallen timber.
-Rescuers located Schimweg’s frame using a region test donor, McKinnon stated, then retrieved it using a cast off-operated-automobile.
+McKinnon noted that rescuers determined the frame in fifty-four-toes-deep water, wherein the bottom is covered in statues and fallen timber.
+Rescuers located Schimweg’s frame using a region test donor, McKinnon stated, then retrieved it using an off-operated-automobile.

-The frame turned into turned over to the Forsyth County Coroner, McKinnon stated.
+McKinnon stated that The frame was turned over to the Forsyth County Coroner.

 Schimmel became the passenger on the bass boat, which became operated through Branislav Prazich, fifty-nine, of Cumming.
-The boat turned into determined with sizeable harm, but Schimweg and Prazich were missing.
+The ship became determined with sizeable harm, but Schimweg and Prazich were missing.